zaiisao/Documentation/en/Voice/start_call_audio_ios.md

 func leaveChannel() {
         // Leave the channel.
         agoraKit.leaveChannel(nil)
-        isRemoteVideoRender = false
-        isLocalVideoRender = false
         isStartCalling = false
         self.logVC?.log(type: .info, content: "did leave channel")
     }
 ```

 ### Sample code
-You can find the sample code logic in the [VideoChatViewController.m](https://github.com/AgoraIO/Basic-Video-Call/blob/master/One-to-One-Video/Agora-iOS-Tutorial-Objective-C-1to1/Agora-iOS-Tutorial-Objective-C/VideoChatViewController.m)/[VideoChatViewController.swift](https://github.com/AgoraIO/Basic-Video-Call/blob/master/One-to-One-Video/Agora-iOS-Tutorial-Swift-1to1/Agora-iOS-Tutorial/VideoChatViewController.swift) file in the Agora-iOS-Tutorial-Objective-C-1to1/Agora-iOS-Tutorial-Swift-1to1  demo project.
+You can find the sample code logic in the [VoiceChatViewController.swift](https://github.com/AgoraIO/Basic-Audio-Call/blob/master/One-to-One-Voice/Agora-iOS-Voice-Tutorial-Swift-1to1/Agora%20iOS%20Voice%20Tutorial/VoiceChatViewController.swift) file in the [Agora-iOS-Voice-Tutorial-Swift-1to1](https://github.com/AgoraIO/Basic-Audio-Call/tree/master/One-to-One-Voice/Agora-iOS-Voice-Tutorial-Swift-1to1) sample project.

 ## Run the project
 Run the project on your iOS device.
-You can see both the local and remote video views when you successfully start a one-to-one video call in the app.
+You can hear the remote user when you successfully start a one-to-one voice call in the app.

 ## Reference
-We provide open-source Group-Video-Call sample projects that implements the group video call on GitHub.
-For scenarios involving group video calls, you can download the demo project as a code source reference.
+We provide open-source Group-Voice-Call sample projects that implements the group voice call on GitHub.
+For scenarios involving group voice calls, you can download the demo project as a code source reference.

-- Swift: See [RoomViewController.swift](https://github.com/AgoraIO/Basic-Video-Call/blob/master/Group-Video/OpenVideoCall-iOS/OpenVideoCall/RoomViewController.swift) file in the [OpenVideoCall-iOS](https://github.com/AgoraIO/Basic-Video-Call/tree/master/Group-Video/OpenVideoCall-iOS) sample project.
+- Swift: See [RoomViewController.swift](https://github.com/AgoraIO/Basic-Audio-Call/blob/master/Group-Voice-Call/OpenVoiceCall-iOS/OpenVoiceCall/RoomViewController.swift) file in the [OpenVoiceCall-iOS](https://github.com/AgoraIO/Basic-Audio-Call/tree/master/Group-Voice-Call/OpenVoiceCall-iOS) sample project.
-- Objective-C project: See [RoomViewController.m](https://github.com/AgoraIO/Basic-Video-Call/blob/master/Group-Video/OpenVideoCall-iOS-Objective-C/OpenVideoCall/RoomViewController.m) file in the [OpenVideoCall-iOS-Objective-C](https://github.com/AgoraIO/Basic-Video-Call/tree/master/Group-Video/OpenVideoCall-iOS-Objective-C) sample project.
+- Objective-C project: See [RoomViewController.m](https://github.com/AgoraIO/Basic-Audio-Call/blob/master/Group-Voice-Call/OpenVoiceCall-iOS-Objective-C/OpenVoiceCall-iOS-Objective-C/RoomViewController.m) file in the [OpenVoiceCall-iOS-Objective-C](https://github.com/AgoraIO/Basic-Audio-Call/tree/master/Group-Voice-Call/OpenVoiceCall-iOS-Objective-C) sample project.